laxswami/pvt-ltd-company-documents-struture/README.md

 # pvt-ltd-company-documents-struture

-✅ WHY THIS STRUCTURE IS BEST PRACTICE
+✅ WHY THIS STRUCTURE IS BEST PRACTICE for DOCUMENTS TO BE MAINTAINED AT REGISTERED OFFICE (Private Limited Company – in India)

-Fully compliant with Companies Act, 2013
+      ✅ Fully compliant with Companies Act, 2013

-Follows SS‑1 & SS‑2
+      ✅ Follows SS‑1 & SS‑2

-Accepted by ROC, Bank, CS, CA, Auditors
+      ✅ Accepted by ROC, Bank, CS, CA, Auditors

-Easy to expand year‑by‑year without re‑structuring
+      ✅ Easy to expand year‑by‑year without re‑structuring

-#DOCUMENTS TO BE MAINTAINED AT REGISTERED OFFICE

-(Private Limited Company – in India)
+#Here is List of DOCUMENTS TO BE MAINTAINED AT REGISTERED OFFICE (Private Limited Company – in India).

 1️⃣ INCORPORATION & CONSTITUTION DOCUMENTS